Trading Partner Portal: India

 Over the last decade, India’s developing economy has emerged to become an important player in the global market.
 With a workforce of 520.199 million in 2017—over three times the workforce of the U.S.—India has the human capacity to sustain large and rapid development.
 India’s population makes up 17.5% of the world’s population, and the country makes up 2.4% of the world’s surface area.

 As of 2018, India is the world’s 5th largest economy and has a thriving middle class with an unemployment rate of 6.1%.
 As both a service-based and an agricultural economy, the country has seen strong growth in both sectors.
 The service industry has become an integral component of the Indian economy, making up 65% of the GDP while containing only 28% of the workforce.
 Agriculture, on the other hand, is the most popular sector, representing 53% of the workforce, but only 17% of the GDP.
 Policies of economic liberalization, first implemented in the early 1990’s, have created a trend of steady economic growth—averaging 7% since 1997.

 Major exports from India to the rest of the world include: mineral fuels, including oil; gems, machinery including computers, vehicles; organic chemicals, pharmaceuticals, electrical machinery, iron and steel, cotton, clothing and accessories (2018).
 Major imports into India from the rest of the world include: mineral fuels including oil; gems, precious metals, electrical machinery/equipment, machinery including computers; organic chemicals, plastics/plastic articles, iron; and steel, animal/vegetable fats, oils, waxes; optical, technical, medical apparatus; and inorganic chemicals (2018).
 India’s major export partners include the US, UAE, Hong Kong, China, Singapore, UK, Germany, Bangladesh, Netherlands and Nepal in 2018.
 India’s major import partners in 2018 included China, US, UAE, Saudi Arabia, Switzerland, Iraq, Hong Kong, South Korea and Singapore.

 India is currently California’s 10th largest export destination, up from #10 in 2020.
-In 2022, California exports to India brought in over $6 billion, making up 18% of the U.S. total.
+In 2022, California exports to India brought in over $4.9 billion, making up 18% of the U.S. total.
 California is a top exporting state to India, and the amount more than doubled from 2009 to 2020.